 Compensation for lost income due to care of child who needs special care is benefit for the small number of recipients and it's overestimated in terms of the aggregate amount and the number of recipients as well.
 These differences between EUROMOD data and aggregate statistics result from EU-SILC data.
-Childcare supplement is another relatively small benefit which is underestimated in EUROMOD data.
+Childcare supplement is another relatively small benefit which is underestimated in terms of the number of recipients and slightly overestimated in terms of the aggregate amount in EUROMOD data in 2016.
+While the number of recipients in EUROMOD data stays underestimated over the whole observed period, the aggregate amounts come very close to the actual numbers.
 It should be kept in mind that childcare supplement is imputed from aggregated variable in national version of EU-SILC data containing child benefit, large family allowance and childcare supplement.